 or specific anxiety, such as fear of miscarrying or threat/danger

 from something or someone in her environment, these sensations are

-condition (I call it 'womb anxiety') is often reinforced throughout
+acquired condition (I've coined it, 'womb anxiety') is often reinforced

-his childhood.
-When the mother is a Nervous Nelly or worry wort,
+throughout his childhood.
+When a child's mother is a Nervous Nelly

-with her child, she routinely transmits to him/her that the world
+with her kid, she routinely transmits to him/her that the world

-his autonomous growth, so he can never gain a healthy sense of independence.
+so he can never gain a healthy sense of selfhood.
+This developmental

-This 'developmental detour' derails his capacity to confidently
+detour derails his capacity to confidently navigate personal

-navigate personal and professional adult challenges, which cements
+and professional adult challenges, which cements his feelings of

 this disturbance is quasi-inherited in his mother's womb, it has